Screenshots may differ slightly depending on software version.

 For example, a naïve user may define impossible optimization criteria.
 The result will be zero desirability everywhere!
 To avoid this, try setting broad, acceptable ranges.
 Narrow down the ranges as you gain knowledge about how changing factor levels affect responses.
 Often, you will need to make more than one pass to find the “best” factor levels that satisfy constraints on several responses simultaneously.

-Using Design-Expert allows you to explore the impact of changing multiple components on multiple responses — and to find maximally desirable solutions quickly via numerical optimization.
+Using Stat-Ease allows you to explore the impact of changing multiple components on multiple responses — and to find maximally desirable solutions quickly via numerical optimization.
 For your final report, finish up with a graphical overlay plot at the optimum “slice.”
 (Don’t forget you can set goals on the components themselves.
 For example, in this case it might be wise to try maximizing the amount of cheap water.)

 In the comments above, we suggested you consider maximizing the cheapest ingredient – water in this case.
 Conversely, you may have an incredibly expensive material in your formulation that obviously needs to be minimized.
-With only a small amount of effort, you can set up cost as a response to be included in Design-Expert’s numerical optimization.
+With only a small amount of effort, you can set up cost as a response to be included in numerical optimization.

 From the Help, Tutorial Data menu, re-open the Detergent (Analyzed) file.
 In the Design branch, right-click the last response column.
 From the menu, select Insert Response, After This Column.